-At 31 December 2014, the Company had 199,105,326 Ordinary Shares with a NAV of \$216,673,617 and a NAV per Ordinary Share of \$1.0882.
+At 31 December 2015, the Company had 199,105,326 issued and outstanding Ordinary Shares with a NAV of \$223,335,759 and a NAV per Ordinary Share of \$1.1217.
 The Company's NAV per Ordinary Share is calculated by the Company's administrator, Prime Management Limited (a division of SS&C GlobeOp) (the "Administrator"), (or such other person as the Directors may appoint for such purpose from time to time) and published on a monthly basis, within 15 business days after the end of each calendar month through a regulatory information service ("RIS") authorised by the Financial Conduct Authority (the "FCA") and on the list of RISs maintained by the FCA.